-- Advanced View Settings dialog box appears with that same name, Now press the conditional formating button to create the conditional format.
+- Advanced View Settings dialog box appears with that same name, Now press the conditional formatting button to create the conditional format.

 - A conditional formatting dialog box appears, there are few by default rules available, in the current scenario, Hit Add.

-- Name your Rule – “Mail Smartly”, click the font button, and a font dialog box displayed, you can adjust (fonts, fonts style, size, effects, color, script) according to your choice, your select, after all, adjustments will separate email messages.
+- Name your Rule – “Mail Smartly“, click the font button, and a font dialog box is displayed, you can adjust (fonts, font style, size, effects, color, script) according to your choice, and your selection adjustments will separate email messages.

-- The next step is to click condition, the most important step for auto highlight emails in outlook, clicking on the condition “FILTER” dialog box pops up.
+- The next step is to click condition, the most major step for auto highlighting emails in outlook, clicking on the condition “FILTER” dialog box pops up.

-There are multiple options in the filter dialog box [messages, more choice, and advance].
+There are multiple options in the filter dialog box [messages, more choices, and advance].
 In this case, follow these steps:

-- Under the ‘Frequently used field’, you can find multiple options every option open a gate of strategy, in our case you have to select ‘received’.
+- Under the ‘Frequently used field‘, you can find multiple options every option opens a gate of strategy, in our case, you must select ‘received’.